Pompe-org/Pompe-HS/README.md

 ## Evaluation and Troubleshooting

 The file [Evaluation.md](https://github.com/Pompe-org/Pompe-HS/blob/master/Evaluation.md) in this repo describes how to validate the 4 evaluation claims in our OSDI paper as well as fixes to common issues.

+## Acknowledgements

+I wish to thank Ted Yin, the creater of `libhotstuff` and my good friend, for his generous help and discussions.
+I also wish to thank the anonymous OSDI artifct reviewers for their valuable feedback and dedicated efforts of reproducing our evaluation results.